ikmb-denbi/genome-annotation/docs/installation.md

 ### 3. Install all programs yourself

 Here is a list of all the programs necessary to run the complete genome-annotation pipeline (`--prots proteins.fa --ESTs ESTs.fa --reads '*_R{1,2}.fastq' --gth true --RM true --trinity true --augustus true --funAnnot true`).
-The pipeline has been tested successfully  with the versions that are here described.

 1. Blast+ v2.2.30